harness/developer-hub/docs/platform/variables-and-expressions/harness-expressions-reference.md

 #### Rollback artifacts

-You can use the syntax, `<+rollbackArtifact.ARTIFACT_DEFINITION_ID>` to pull artifact rollback information.
+You can use the syntax `<+rollbackArtifact.ARTIFACT_DEFINITION_ID>` to pull artifact rollback information.
 For example, use `<+rollbackArtifact.metadata.image>` to pull the metadata of the artifact image used in the last successful deployment.

 Harness pulls rollback artifact information from last successful deployment.
 If there's no previous successful deployment, then rollback artifact expressions resolve to `null`.